jgm/djot/doc/syntax.md

 However, for the most part you do not need to know the identifiers that are assigned to headings, because implicit link references are created for all headings.
-Thus, to link to a heading titled "Introduction" in the same document, one can simply use a reference link:
+Thus, to link to a heading titled "Epilogue" in the same document, one can simply use a reference link:

 ```